Homeowners Guide to Cabinets

 Because of that, we created this homeowner cabinet guide so you can learn about the types of cabinet construction and what is best for you.
 We tried to keep it to the basics to not have excessive information that takes too long to read and probably not necessary for homeowners.

-It not a secret in the construction industry that cabinets have a long lead time.
+It not a secret that in the home remodeling service industry, cabinets have a long lead time.

 Most homeowners who haven't remodeled often don't realize how much time is involved, so here is a basic timeline in chronological order: